ktorch/ktorch/docs/config.rst

 CuDNN
 ^^^^^
-`CuDNN <https://developer.nvidia.com/cudnn>`_ is a GPU library of routines for neural networks that should be included in the PyTorch libraries that were build with CUDA support.
+`CuDNN <https://developer.nvidia.com/cudnn>`_ is a GPU library of routines for neural networks that should be included in the PyTorch libraries that were built with CUDA support.
 The flag ```cudnn`` indicates that the routines are available and ```cudnnversion`` returns the version as a long integer, e.g. 8005 for version ``8.0.5``.

 Benchmark mode
 ^^^^^^^^^^^^^^